The Case for Resistance

 All who don’t want to see their neighbors, friends, and classmates or coworkers disappeared share a responsibility to act.
 During Trump’s first term, opposition to his border regime was a powerful cause of popular unrest, from the airport occupations in response to his “Muslim Ban” to the Occupy ICE encampments and the outpouring of solidarity following his manufactured “border crisis” in fall 2018.
 In 2019, when Donald Trump announced that ICE was about to carry out a new round of massive raids, Willem van Spronsen gave his life in an attempt to disable to the fleet of buses serving a private immigration detainment facility in Tacoma.
 Afterwards, asked why the raids were not happening, an ICE official expressed that they were concerned for the safety of their officers.

-Opposition to Trump’s border policies initially emerged in the streets; only afterwards did legal challenges emerge in the courts.
+Opposition to Trump’s border policies initially emerged in the streets and airports; only afterwards did legal challenges emerge in the courts.
 Now, of course, we cannot expect much from a court system that will be dominated by Trump appointees.
 It will be necessary take steps to prevent the deportation machinery from functioning: to block it via mass action when possible, but also to throw sand in the gears, to disrupt its logistics and organization.

 Let’s take a brief look at how Trump might implement these mass deportations and what forms resistance could assume.